dkypuros/dhcp-dns-idm-lab/docs/source/dns.rst

 .. warning::

     ??
 I'm not sure why we initially set the DHCP server router config to 10.0.2.5.
-I need to research this later.
+I need to research this later. ==> PS I found out when the course trainer changed this setting.
+He uses Debian as his test VM, where I'm using CentOS.
+You see him alter these settings starting on 10:13:41 for id1 etc. He doesn't really alter DNS on CentOS machines until later and as needed.

 .. code-block:: bash